kaworu/tagutil/README.md

 Tagutil - CLI music files tags editor
 =====================================

 `tagutil(1)` is a CLI tool to edit music file's tag.
-It aim to provide both an easy-to-script interface and ease of use interactively.
+It aims to provide both an easy-to-script interface and ease of use interactively.
 Unlike most other tag tools out there, it fully support _Vorbis Comments_ for both ogg/vorbis files and FLAC. _Vorbis Comments_ are sexy, because you can set tags with any